Click on any of the following questions to jump to the answer:

-If you are on a call using your turboDial softphone and another call arrives inbound to a number that is configured to ring at your turboDial softphone, then you will only be able to answer the new call if you have the Hosted Voice add-on.
+If you are on a call using your turboDial softphone and an inbound call arrives that forwards to your turboDial softphone, you will only be able to answer that call if you have the Hosted Voice add-on.

 If you have Enhanced Inbound but not Hosted Voice then our recommendation is to configure that inbound number to ring at your softphone and at another physical phone destination such as your mobile phone or desk phone.
 Then when an inbound call arrives while you are busy on your softphone you can choose to answer it on your physical phone, with or without placing the softphone call on hold.
 Once you answer the call this way you should also proceed to take ownership for the call by clicking one of the assign buttons in the inbound call alert screen pop in turboDial.

 Why am I getting calls from +1266696687 or +17378742833 or +8656696 ?

 Those are calls from numbers whose Caller IDs are masked.
 See this website for more information.

 If you often get inbound calls from suspicious or seemingly fake numbers, check to see if it’s one of the numbers below.
 Sometimes, the originating carrier for a call will pass through one of the following words.
 Twilio converts this word to digits and uses those digits as the ‘From’ parameter that you see as the caller ID number.